KtwoMK/KryspinJemiolo/README.md

 ## ✍ I have previously used
 - JavaScript (Still have a lot to learn though)
-- Python (Still have a lot to learn though)
 - HTML
 - CSS
 - Tailwind